 Rules to Follow When Building a Roles and Responsibility Matrix

 Especially relevant, note that C, or Consults has been de-emphasized with a blue font because “consults” can be a nebulous term.
-Our advice suggests substituting the S because it implies both Supporting and Informing.
+Our advice suggests substituting the S because it implies both Supporting and Being Informed.

 Consider building the matrix using a large sheet of paper.
-Use a bright color marker to document the R. Go back and complete the other relationships as appropriate.
+Use a bright color marker, red is optimal, to document the R. Go back and complete the other relationships as appropriate.

 - Portrait view—when using an easel or flip chart, write the people involved (units, job names, etc.) across the top (the WHO) and the tasks, jobs, projects, etc, down the left-hand side (the WHAT).